 Support?
 We’ve got you.
 Here’s a round-up of all the additional support you can expect as an online student.

 - IT support

 - Dedicated YouTube channel to help you learn how to using the library effectively

 - Online learning advisers available seven days a week, until 7pm

-- Depending on your course, you can come on campus and get hands-on at residential schools
+- Depending on your course, you can come on campus and get hands-on at intensive schools

 - Connect with your classmates by joining dedicated course forums and Facebook groups